Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Yep, that’s right.
 The most common reason a raccoon would want to enter your chimney is to give birth in it.

-A chimney approximates tree holes and hollow trunks, which is where raccoons prefer to nest in the wild.
-Before sealing your chimney, first examine if there is already a raccoon family living in it.
+To a wandering mother raccoon, open chimneys look a lot like tree holes and hollow trunks, which is where raccoons prefer to nest in the wild.
+Before sealing your chimney, first examine it to make sure there isn’t already a raccoon family living in it.

 three chimneys